renzol2/brain/docs/tuning-systems.md

 # Tuning Systems

-Much of the history of (Western) music was figuring out tuning systems that would facilitate modulation.
+Much of the history of (Western) music was figuring out tuning systems that would facilitate key modulation.

 - [[just-tuning|just tuning]] is based on the naturally occurring [[harmonic-series]].